xdrdak/tachyons-previewer/src/tachyon-components/button.md

 ### Basic blueprint

-This is the most basic blueprint for a button with a background color.
+This is the most basic blueprint buttons.

 You'll notice that there's a slight difference between a <code>button</code> tag and an <code>a</code> tag.
 That's because the underlying element has some styling that we need to reset.
 The following example has what I consider to be the essential reset for buttons.

 <strong>Note:</strong> in an anchor tag, we use the <code>dib</code> class to ensure proper sizing.